markterweele/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

   - Enterprise
   - Professional
   - Education
-- The device must be joined to Azure Active Directory (can be a hybrid Azure AD join).
+- The device must be joined to Microsoft Entra (can be a Microsoft Entra hybrid join).

 > [!NOTE]
-> In all cases, enrollment in the Windows diagnostic data processor configuration requires a device to be joined to an Azure AD tenant.
+> In all cases, enrollment in the Windows diagnostic data processor configuration requires a device to be joined to a Microsoft Entra tenant.
 If a device isn't properly enrolled, Microsoft will act as the controller for Windows diagnostic data in accordance with the [Microsoft Privacy Statement](https://www.microsoft.com/privacy/privacystatement) and the [Data Protection Addendum](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA) terms won't apply.

 For the best experience, use the most current build of any operating system specified above.
 Configuration functionality and availability may vary on older systems.
 For release information, see [Windows 10 Enterprise and Education](/lifecycle/products/windows-10-enterprise-and-education) and [Windows 11 Enterprise and Education](/lifecycle/products/windows-11-enterprise-and-education) on the Microsoft Lifecycle Policy site.